ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

 with words what the experience was like, but I will attempt it."
 Cain began.

 "Immediately after I ate them, I resumed walking in the forest, and I returned to the place where I had made camp.

-"That day, I had already gathered some firewood, and I had some meat prepared which I had removed from my bag and restored.

-"As I returned to my camp, I set up a fire, and as I was cooking my meat so that I may eat it, I began to hear a voice from the fire.

-"I don't remember what the voice said to me, but it was not anything like the language that you and I use today.
+That day, I had already gathered some firewood, and I had some meat prepared which I had removed from my bag and restored.
+As I returned to my camp, I set up a fire, and as I was cooking my meat so that I may eat it, I began to hear a voice from the fire.
+I don't remember what the voice said to me, but it was not anything like the language that you and I use today.
 It was like something else, an entirely new language that I could somehow understand, but I can't recite to you now.

 "After the flames had revealed themselves to me as such, I was able to step back and see the creator of the universe in the flames.
 It seemed to me that